20 Nov Want To Become A Media Personality? Read This

 If you have read the Outliers by Malcolm Gladwell, then you’re already familiar with the concept of 10,000-hour work rule — an understanding that it takes roughly ten thousand hours of practice to achieve mastery in a field.

-Whereas there are different opinions as to whether you need to, essentially, accumulate a definite number of hours before gaining mastery of your art, there seem to be a unanimous understanding in the fact that becoming an authority in your craft requires intention and strategy.
+Whereas there are different opinions as to whether you need to, primarily, accumulate a definite number of hours before gaining mastery of your art, there seems to be a shared understanding in the fact that becoming an authority in your craft requires intention and strategy.

 Consequently, we invited two media personalities, Berla Mundi and Anita Erskine, at the November edition of #SFANLiveChat to discuss how folks looking to build their brands in the media industry can actualize that aspiration.

 With a little retrospection and thought, we’ve picked out vital insights from the chat as follows.

 The media industry is highly competitive and not short of talent.
 Hence getting your foot in the door comes with a lot of hard work, dedication, and patience, says Berla Mundi.
 “I had quite an easy route into the media industry after partaking in Miss Malaika Ghana in 2010.
 However, I always advise people to enroll into media institutions and whiles at it; they can get involved in Campus activities that further introduce them into the media space.
 But education is never enough.
 You must be passionate about it because the media isn’t an easy place to pursue your career.”

 Tweeting from one side of the education advocacy line, Anita Erskine notes the importance of training for the job, “I think education is paramount.
 Preparedness and commitment are vital, and so is the appreciation that it may take longer than you plan to be fully immersed in the field.”

 2. Find the personality that fits your style